Swedish Meatballs with Sour Cream Sauce

 Similar Posts

-3. Ohhh that sour cream sauce looks perfect with those meatballs.
-I haven’t made Swedish meatballs in forever!
-Can’t wait to try!
+1. Ohhh that sour cream sauce was perfect with those meatballs.
+I haven’t made Swedish meatballs in forever and this is a keeper.

 1. Ooo.
 Good question.
 Here’s what I’ll say – first, make the sour cream sauce.
 Then make the meatballs and place them in a slow cooker.
 Pour the sour cream sauce over them and set the crockpot on low for 7 hours or if you want to streamline them for 4 hours on high.
 I do think the slower cook time would be better.
 It should come out great.
 I need to test them but I think it would be awesome!
 Thank you so much for your question!